kittsville/Dodgy-Decider/readme.md

 *"It works, for the most part" - An optimistic contributor*

-A small PHP tool for consistently making decisions based off of a given hexadecimal seed.
+A small PHP tool for consistently making decisions based off of a given seed.

 Created for procedurally generating the world of the text adventure game [10 Minutes to Meston](https://github.com/kittsville/10-Minutes-to-Meston/).